ItzaMi/itzami-blog/src/content/blog/boost-your-css-animations-with-intersection-observer-api/index.md

 });
 ```

-So, this is the whole behaviour that you have to recreate and now all we have to do is to define in our CSS this `expansion` animation like so:
+So, this is the whole behaviour that you have to recreate and now all we have to do is to define in our CSS this `expansion` animation:
 ```css
 @keyframes expansion {
   from {